stevavoliajvar/stop_cloudflare/PEOPLE.md

+- "Oebblokfuehrer ah, but it s delivered by cloudflare your mitm cdn when crossing file system kannst auch genauso breit" ([macmelonmac](https://twitter.com/MacMelonMac/status/1299745637592899586))

 "Thank you, but I do not think this is the problem I am encountering- I am seeing the Cloudflare CAPTCHA page in my screenshot above when I am already logged in- I write a post, try to save draft, but it redirects me to Cloudflare page instead of saving my draft, losing my work" ([quartzen](https://twitter.com/quartzen/status/1297941070156832768))